batteries-included/batteries-included/static/src/content/post/devops-sre-learn.md

 tests, developers can focus on what truly matters, ensuring that their code is both efficient and robust.

-### Borring Asserts Aren't Interesting

-Complemented by integrated DevOps tools like monitoring and tracing, a well-crafted test can be a game-changer.
+When complemented by integrated DevOps tooling like monitoring and tracing, a well-crafted test can be a game-changer.

-For example, when asserting that the metrics match, a test can be a unit test and ensure monitoring is functional with helpful information.
-Or a performance integration test that is part of the CI/CD pipeline can ensure production infrastructure as code ( IaC ) works while giving developers a new superpower to test if their code is faster or slower.
+For example, when asserting that metrics match, a test can be a unit test and ensure monitoring is functional with helpful information.
+Additionally, a performance integration test that is part of the CI/CD pipeline can ensure production infrastructure as code (IaC) works while giving developers a new superpower to test if their code is faster or slower.

-### Tests The First Corner Cut

-Tests are just another system that take effort to understand and operate.
-However that that time is especially well spent for DevOps engineers.
-Testing shows what development teams are doing day to day.
-They provide a fascinating view into what's changing, how often, what's flakey, and if developer fears match production.
-Time spent bridging gaps of understanding or expectations with tests has an outsized impact, because they are a leading indicator of where corners are being cut to move faster.
+Tests can provide fascinating insights into development team practices;
+revealing what's changing, how often, where potential issues could come from, and if developer fears match production.
+Focusing on bridging gaps in understanding or expectations through tests can have an outsized impact, as they are a leading indicator of where corners are being cut in order to move faster.

-# The Way Forward
+> Testing leads to failure, and failure leads to understanding -- Burt Rutan

+## Moving Forward: Improving DevOps Practices

 ![Path](./devops-pe/path.png)

-DevOps has historically focused on pushing developers in the direction of operations and automating that.
-While SREs are about bringing the sysadmin knowledge to the team in order to build automation.
-That difference is huge in the outcome.
-So lets learn from SREs and help developers better.
+While DevOps has historically focused on bringing developers closer to operations via automation, SRE aims to bring sysadmin knowledge directly to development teams to build automation.
+This distinction can lead to significantly different outcomes.

+So let's learn from SREs and help developers better!

+To improve DevOps practices, consider the following approaches:

-- _Embed and Engage_: Join teams for limited engagements.
-Understand their needs, challenges, and goals.
-Shared experiences grow mutual trust.
+1. **Embed and Engage**: Join teams for limited periods to understand their specific needs, challenges, and goals.
+Shared experiences foster mutual trust.

-- _Educate_: Make monitoring, alerting, and logging an integral part of the development process.
-Teach teams the value of these practices, not just for production but also for smoother development cycles.
+2. **Educate**: Integrate monitoring, alerting, and logging into the development process.
+Demonstrate the value of these practices for both production and development cycles.

-- _Build and Integrate_: Focus on crafting tools and systems that resonate with the team (especially testing).
-Understand their requirements and tailor solutions accordingly.
+3. **Build and Integrate**: Develop tools and systems that align with team needs, particularly in testing.
+Tailor solutions based on a thorough understanding of team requirements.

-- _Evolve_: Your role is about something other than maintaining YAML hygiene or fixing pipeline issues.
+4. **Evolve**: Your role extends beyond merely maintaining YAML hygiene or fixing pipeline issues.
 It's about education, tool development, and then moving on to the next challenge so that the business can as well.

+The path ahead for DevOps isn't just about tweaking configurations - it's about rolling up our sleeves, joining forces with dev teams, and building stuff that actually makes their lives easier.